“We aim to trade in a manner which supports a sustainable world environment and economy.” From Unicorn’s Principles of Purpose

 This is a continual balancing act!
 Here are some of the considerations given to the products we offer:

 We aim to provide a realistic alternative to the supermarkets, so affordability is key.
 Like for like, we are competitive with Tesco, Morrisons and Asda-level pricing.
+Have a look at our most recent like-for-like price comparison.
+A few factors help us achieve this:

 - Where possible, we buy direct from manufacturers (for example around 90% of our UK fruit and veg comes straight from the farm gate), cutting out the middlemen.